 - The approved accommodation information will be shared with the Department of Residence Life and Housing.

 - Students will be placed in an assignment that meets the criteria of the approved accommodation.

-- Students will receive an email from Residence Life and Housing notifying them of their assignment on March 5th.
+- Students will receive an email from Residence Life and Housing notifying them of their assignment on a rolling basis and at latest March 15th.
 Students will have the opportunity to decline the placement and at that time they will need to select a space through the Housing Selection Process or through the CO process (below).

 - Students who are seeking shared accommodations will be able to pull-in one (1) friend.

 - Students who are seeking a single occupancy accommodation will be able to pull-in up to two (2) friends to fill a double occupancy room in their unit.

 Continued Occupancy (CO)